uswds/uswds-site/_components/collection.md

       <h4>When to consider something else</h4>
       <ul class="usa-content-list">
         <li><strong>Providing an archive of articles or pages.</strong> Consider limiting the number of items in each collection to six or fewer.
 If you need to allow users to search or browse a larger content catalog, consider using a separate index or archive page.</li>
         <li><strong>When you want to display large images or other media.</strong> Collections are meant to be compact.
-If you need something with large images or other media, consider using the <a href="https://designsystem.digital.gov/components/card/">card</a> component.
+If you need something with large images or other media, consider using the <a href="{{ site.baseurl }}/components/card/">card</a> component.
 The card has a bigger footprint and provides more flexibility with large images and other media.</li>
       </ul>
       <h4>Usability guidance</h4>
       <ul class="usa-content-list">